ngua/rumps/TODOS/dsl/phase-4.md

   - [ ] **Exhaustiveness check**: verify patterns cover all cases
     - [ ] Currently done at runtime in `try_match_arms` (`interpreter/control.rs`); move to type checker
     - [ ] For sum types: all variants must be covered (or wildcard present)
-    - [ ] For literals: require wildcard/else arm
+    - [ ] For literals (numbers, strings, chars, etc...): require wildcard/else arm
     - [ ] Emit `TypeError::NonExhaustiveMatch` if not exhaustive
   - [ ] Return unified type